Battle of Ajnadayn: Battle

-According to George Nafziger, the details of the battle are not detailed specifically, except a Rashidun commander named Dhiraar ibn al-Azwar performed awesome feats during the Battle of Ajnadayn, where he slew so many Byzantine champions by his own hands, including two provincial governors.
+According to George Nafziger, the details of the battle are not detailed specifically, except that a Rashidun commander named Dhiraar ibn al-Azwar slew many Byzantine champions by his own hands, including two provincial governors.

 The Byzantines suffered a heavy defeat and were forced to retreat to Damascus.
 The Arabs suffered heavy casualties, and Muslim tradition records several lists of Companions of Muhammad, including several members of the early Muslim aristocracy, who fell in the battle and were regarded as martyrs.
-In the battle, female warrior Khawlah bint al-Azwar fought against a Byzantine battation with the armor of a knight.
 The high number of deaths served to reinvigorate the sense of religious martyrdom among the nascent Muslim community, while the high proportion of Meccan deaths served as a useful counterbalance to the influence of the Medinan Ansar.
-On the Byzantine side, the Muslim sources report that one of the two commanders, probably Vardan, fell in the battle, but that Theodore escaped and withdrew north where Heraclius replaced him with Vahan and Theodore Trithyrius and sent him to imprisonment in Constantinople.
+On the Byzantine side, the Muslim sources report that one of the two commanders, probably Vardan, fell in the battle.
+The cubicularius was also found dead in the centre of the battlefield with a cloth wrapped around his head, likely due to injury.
+However, Theodore escaped and withdrew north, where Heraclius replaced him with Vahan and Theodore Trithyrius and sent him to imprisonment in Constantinople.
+The Chronicle of Fredegar reports that the Arabs stole much from Ajnadayn, and offered to resell their loot to Heraclius, but he angrily refused.